 Our Analysis and Test Results

 Before we delve into the ins and outs of the Joker's performance in our test metrics, we need to mention that this is a specialty line that is designed for those climbers who are highly experienced at belaying.
-Thinner 9-9.1 mm ropes, like the Joker and the Sterling Fusion Nano IX, are harder to handle, can slip through belay devices, and they will generally wear out faster than even a 9.5 mm rope.
+Thinner 9-9.1 mm ropes, like the Joker, are harder to handle, can slip through belay devices, and they will generally wear out faster than a thick mid-9mm rope.
 Even the manufacturer states that this "is not a rope to put in all hands, or in all belay devices: Its thinness makes it a rope which absolutely demands an expert belayer."
-It can be tempting to purchase a thin rope like this one due to the weight savings (who doesn't want to shave a pound or two off their pack?), but they are not designed for everyday cragging use.
+It can be tempting to purchase a thin rope like this one due to the weight savings (who doesn't want to shave a pound or two from their pack?), but they are not designed for everyday cragging use.
 Instead, they are meant for certain situations where weight savings is critical.
-Most of our testers who have been climbing for years prefer to use at least a 9.5 mm line for most climbing applications.
+Most of our testers who have been climbing for years prefer to use at least a 9.5mm line for most climbing applications.
 Read on to see where and when a thin line like the Joker might be useful.
-Please check out the Black Diamond 9.9 or the Sterling Evolution Velocity for thicker (and safer, and longer lasting) options.

-The Beal Joker was the first rope to be certified for single, twin and half use, and it remains the leader in the skinny rope field thanks to its "Unicore" construction.
-Sure, there are skinnier 8.5 mm lines out there, and you may want to go there for certain situations.
-But, if you're heading up on a multi-pitch or alpine route and only plan on bringing one rope, we think the Joker is the one to bring.
+The Beal Joker was the first rope to be UIIA certified for single, twin and half use.
+It remains a well-regarded skinny rope thanks to its "Unicore" construction.
+Sure, there are skinnier lines out there, and you may want to go there for certain situations.
+But, if you're heading up on a multi-pitch or alpine route and only plan on bringing one lead rope, we think the Joker is a solid choice to bring.
 Still not sure what the advantage of a Unicore rope is?
 Check out the video below.
-The sheath is bonded to the core, so in the case of a damaging slice the sheath does not strip, and the rope is still serviceable (enough) to get out of whatever situation you are in.
+The sheath is bonded to the core, so in the case of a damaging slice the sheath will not strip, and the rope is still serviceable (enough) to get out of whatever situation you are in.
 This doesn't mean that the sheath is more durable though, which we will discuss in our durability section below.

-Thinner ropes are going to be harder to handle than mid-range ones (9.5-9.9 mm) just by design, but the Joker was even more challenging to handle than the other thin rope we tested, the Sterling Fusion Nano IX.
+Thinner ropes are going to be harder to handle than thicker ropes just by design, but the Joker was even more challenging to handle than most other super thin lines.

-The dry coating on the Joker made it slick to handle straight out of the bag, and it slipped on us a bit when belaying with a Petzl GriGri 2.
-(Note, the GriGri 2 is rated down to 8.9 mm ropes but has better performance in the 9.4 and up range.)
-We tried the Nano IX with the same GriGri and did not experience any slipping, so we attribute this more to the coating than the belay device.
-Once the coating "wore off" a little, the catch and hold were better.
-The feel of this line did soften up over time (which is generally better than stiffening), but it still wasn't our favorite.
-Check out the Maxim Pinnacle for a line with great handling.
+The dry coating on the Joker makes it slick to handle straight out of the bag, and it slipped on us a bit when belaying with an older Petzl GriGri 2.
+(Note, the newest version of the Petzl GriGri is now rated for use with ropes down to 8.5mm.)
+Once the coating "wore off" a little, the catch and hold felt better.
+This line did soften up over time (which is generally better than stiffening), but it still didn't offer our favorite handling.

 One thing to keep in mind about thinner ropes is that they are often, but not always, rated for fewer falls than a thicker one.
-The Joker has a 6-7 fall UIAA rating, which is similar to our Editors' Choice winner, the 9.5mm Mammut Infinity, but quite a few less than the 10 falls of the 9.8 mm Edelrid Boa Pro Dry.
+The Joker has a 6-7 fall UIAA rating, which is similar to our Editors' Choice winner, but quite a few less than the 10 falls of the 9.8 mm Edelrid Boa Pro Dry.
 What do these lab ratings have to do with real-world applications?
-Generally, we like to think of them as an indicator of the longevity of the rope — so the more falls the rope can withstand, the better the overall durability.
-You can read more about this in our Buying Advice guide.
+Generally, we like to think of them as an indicator of the longevity of the rope — so the more falls the rope can withstand, the better the overall durability seems to be.

-The Joker weighs in at 7 pounds for a 60m length and 8 pounds for a 70 m length, shaving a couple off when compared to the heaviest rope in this review, the Black Diamond 9.9 (64g/m).
-It's even a pound lighter than the Mammut Infinity.
-This weight savings is nice for situations where you are hiking in over long distances, climbing long pitches on a multi-pitch route, or struggling on that last clip on your 40-meter sport project.
+It weighs in at roughly 7 pounds for a 60m length and 8 pounds for a 70 m length, shaving a pound or two compared to the heaviest rope in this review.
+It's even a pound lighter than our favorite 9.5mm diameter ropes, which is significant.
+This weight savings is nice for situations where you are hiking long distances, climbing long pitches on a multi-pitch route, or struggling on that last clip on your mega-sport project.

 We put the Joker through the same paces as the other lines that we tested (over 80 pitches, many of them sport pitches with multiple falls in the same spot and yarding back up the rope), and after our testing was done the rope was a little beat up.
 We saw a lot of abrasions on the sheath and a worrisome spot about a meter out from our tie-in spot.
-When compared to the Nano IX, it looked a lot worse for wear.
-The Joker is not meant for cragging use, in our estimation, but rather as a dedicated Alpine line or for the "send" gos.
+When compared to the Sterling Nano IX, it looked a lot worse for wear.
+The Joker is not meant for cragging use, in our estimation, but rather as a dedicated alpine line or for a high likelihood redpoint.

-Beal does make thinner lines than the Joker with Unicore construction, like the Opera 8.5mm (single, 48 g/m) and the Gulley 7.3mm (half/twin — 36 g/m!), and these lines have a useful purpose, particularly for guides or alpinists.
+Beal does make thinner lines than the Joker with Unicore construction, like the Opera 8.5mm (single, 48 g/m) and the Gulley 7.3mm (half/twin — 36 g/m!), and these lines have their own useful purposes, particularly for guides or alpinists.
 But if you want something that can go from a multi-pitch route one day to a long sport route the next, the Joker is the better choice.